jylhakos/access_control_sawtooth_rest_api/README.md

 Step 4.
 Filtering Packets

 Access control refers to way of controlling access to Hyperledger Sawtooth's REST API by firewall.

-Docker container allows the public network to access the services provided by the Docker, because Docker updates iptables to bind a Docker container's port to the host, thus opening the port for public access.
-Docker installs a custom iptables chain named DOCKER-USER
+The iptables is userspace interface to manage packet filtering and port filtering.
+Uncomplicated firewall (ufw) is way to add or remove rules to the [iptables](https://docs.docker.com/network/iptables/).

+Docker container allows the public network to access the services provided by the Docker.
+To be able to reach Docker container from the public network, you have to publish its [port(s)](https://docs.docker.com/config/containers/container-networking/) to the host network.
+To restrict connections to the Docker host, insert iptables rules at the top of the DOCKER-USER chain.
+Rules can be added by denoting the port number to allow or to deny traffic on the port.
+The rules are processed in the order of the file top to bottom.
+To add to alter default rules edit /etc/ufw/after.rule file.
+RETURN rule causes the packet to stop traveling through DOCKER-USER chain.
+Add DROP rule to /etc/ufw/after.rule file to restrict connections from public network.

 ### References